Performance Dates

 A premiere from Alexei Ratmansky leads a collection of contemporary movement

-A world premiere from Artist in Residence Alexei Ratmansky leads an evening celebrating dancemakers at work today.
-The company’s Resident Choreographer, Justin Peck, is represented by two contrasting works: Dig the Say, a playful pas de deux in which the dancers engage in challenging, competitive solos, occasionally exchanging a red rubber ball, and the expansive Everywhere We Go, which has become one of the choreographer’s most popular works, a vibrant ballet for 25 dancers set to music by Peck’s frequent collaborator Sufjan Stevens, with whom he created the acclaimed, Tony-winning musical Illinoise.
-Rounding out the program is Gianna Reisen’s Signs, a ballet for five couples that matches the quiet lyricism of the solo piano score by Philip Glass.
+A world premiere from Artist in Residence Alexei Ratmansky, set to French neoclassical composer Jean Françaix’s Le roi nu, punctuates an evening celebrating NYCB’s current in-house dancemakers.
+Bookending the program are Christopher Wheeldon’s This Bitter Earth, a breathtaking and poetic dance for a couple, and two contrasting works from the company’s Resident Choreographer Justin Peck: Dig the Say, a playful pas de deux in which the dancers engage in challenging, competitive solos, occasionally exchanging a red rubber ball, and the expansive Everywhere We Go, which has become one of the choreographer’s most popular works, a vibrant ballet for 25 dancers set to music by Peck’s frequent collaborator Sufjan Stevens, with whom he created the acclaimed, Tony-winning musical Illinoise.

 Ballets on this Program